 For most of us, our jobs are our lifelines.
 They are important parts of who…

 Mental Health claims stem from stressors at work.
 We all know that the job market isn’t want it was 20 or even 30 years ago.
 A person used to enter a position at a company and be honored for their loyalty.
-Nowadays as companies collapse or merge, job security is constantly in question as well access to finding new job opportunities.
-The work force has become more transactional as well as competitive.
-And although Americans are not known to shy away from competition, it does wear on a workers mind.
+Nowadays as companies collapse or merge, job security is constantly in question as well as access to finding new job opportunities.
+The workforce has become more transactional as well as competitive.
+And although Americans are not known to shy away from competition, it does wear on a worker’s mind.
 Knowing that you have to fight every day for your job is mentally exhausting.
-The stress of fighting to keep your job as well as the increased hourly week, it is no wonder that 20% of the work force suffers from some mental health issue.
+The stress of fighting to keep your job as well as the increased hourly week, it is no wonder that 20% of the workforce suffers from some mental health issue.

 As much as the state of California recognizes mental health claims, there is a high threshold of evidence needed for the claim to be accepted.
 Mental health claims don’t have to be filed in isolation to other injuries.
 For example, there was a study that mental health can be shown in three ways: (1) mental illness from physical injury such as becoming depressed after going through a back injury at work; (2) mental health issue causing a physical ailment like a heart attack; and (3) environment stressors cause a mental health issue like overwhelming pressure or negativity at work causing anxiety or depression.

-Our Workers Compensation Attorney at Koszdin, Fields, Sherry & Katz in Van Nuys understand that mental health issues are overwhelming and hard to prove.
-With over 50 years of experience ,we assure you that we will find a way to ensure your workers compensation claim gets reviews and approved.
+Our Workers Compensation Attorney at Koszdin, Fields & Sherry in Van Nuys understand that mental health issues are overwhelming and hard to prove.
+With over 50 years of experience, we assure you that we will find a way to ensure your workers’ compensation claim gets reviews and approved.
 Call us at 818-812-5639 or click here to share your situation with us today.
 We are here to work for you.